 - Making a final decision

-For many years, diesel vehicles were promoted by the UK Government as being more efficient for long journeys – and better for the environment.
+For many years, diesel vehicles were promoted by the UK Government as being more efficient for long journeys – and better for the environment as the MPG is usually far superior with diesel cars.
 As a result, diesel sales grew and now account for almost half of all new cars registered in the UK every year.

 But after new pollution studies and emissions scandals, diesel engines are now being targeted by tax increases and urban emission charges.